What is a payroll account?

 Option # 2

 We can easily assist you with registration.
 You can visit our office or submit your information via fax or e-mail.
-If you are wandering why should you let us help you with registration, the answer is simple.
+If you are wondering why should you let us help you with registration, the answer is simple.

 - You do not have to take any time from your busy schedule to do the registration.